-A website for the "Vitrines Industrie du Futur": http://www.industrie-dufutur.org/
+A website for the "Vitrines Industrie du Futur" is accessible at .

-French Educational Initiative 2: German-French Academy for the Industry of the Future
+French Educational Initiative2: German-French Academy for the Industry of the Future

 In October 2015, then Minister of Economy, Industry and Digital Technology, Emmanuel Macron announced the creation of the Franco-German Academy by the French Institute Mines-Telecom and the German Technische Universität München (TUM).
 This Academy has a triple objective in the field of research and training for the industry of the future: